 If operating costs go down, income can go up

 Our experience hasn’t shown clear evidence of a rental premium on these assets.
 But we have found anecdotal evidence that tenants do value energy efficient buildings, which can improve the asset’s attractiveness and implies that residents will stay for longer.
 Put simply, if we can provide a home with lower utility costs through better efficiency, then this should lead to greater affordability and attractiveness for the tenant.
 The total cost of occupation for the tenant normally equates to rent plus operating costs.
-If we can reduce the operating costs, then there is more scope to maximize rental income without increasing the total cost of occupation for the tenant.
+If we can reduce the operating costs, then there is more scope to maximise rental income without increasing the total cost of occupation for the tenant.
 This is particularly the case where we provide an all-encompassing rent that includes utility costs, as any benefit from improved efficiencies flows directly to the landlord.

 If we take a broader view of ESG and take into account longer-term ESG risks like climate resilience and climate transition risks, then there is a strong argument that we are ensuring a more resilient and durable income stream from our assets.
 It no longer seems altruistic to have a portfolio of residential assets that are designed to meet long-term climate targets and to manage the wellbeing of its occupiers.
 It actually makes commercial business sense to do so.
 If done correctly, investing in residential assets can create a virtuous circle with a happy tenant, landlord and planet.